Qadeer1813/Project-Y4/README.md

 ```

-To make a user when you first launch the app you must create a supervuser
+To make a user when you first launch the app you must create a supervuser run this in shell
 ```
 import bcrypt
 from CareNet.app import get_db_connection